-Carole Wylie Hancock, Associate Professor of Education at Marietta College, has 41 years of teaching experience.
-Prior to coming to Marietta College in 2011 she was the Coordinator of the Education Transfer Program at Washington State Community College in Marietta, Ohio, where she served as chair of the Social and Behavioral Science and Public Service Department and earned several teaching awards.
+After more than 40 years of teaching experience, Carole Wylie Hancock has returned to her alma mater to serve as an Academic Coach in the Academic Resource Center.
+She retired in 2018 following seven years as a Professor of Education.
+Prior to coming to Marietta College in 2011, she was the Coordinator of the Education Transfer Program at Washington State Community College in Marietta, Ohio, where she served as chair of the Social and Behavioral Science and Public Service Department and earned several teaching awards.
 She also taught Title I reading, first grade, and third grade in the Fort Frye Local School District from 1975 until 1992.

-As an undergraduate at Marietta, she was a member of Chi Omega sorority.
-Hancock is married to G. Whitmore Hancock, Marietta College Emeritus Professor of Physics.
+As an undergraduate at Marietta, she was a member of the Chi Omega sorority.
 She enjoys postcard collecting, cross stitching and attending Pioneer athletic events.